twinssbc/Ionic2-Calendar/README.md

 ```

 # Localization
-The DatePipe relies on LOCALE_ID to achieve localization.
+You could use *locale* option to achieve the localization.
+If locale option is not specified, the calendar will use the LOCALE_ID set at the module level.
 By default, the LOCALE_ID is **en-US**.
 You can override it in the module as below.
 If you pass **undefined**, the LOCALE_ID will be detected using the browser language setting.
 But using explicit value is recommended, as browser has different level of localization support.
+Note that the event detail section in the month view doesn't support *locale* option, only LOCALE_ID takes effect.
+This is because it uses DatePipe in html directly.
+You could easily leverage customized event detail template to switch to other locale.
 ```
 import { NgModule, LOCALE_ID } from '@angular/core';